Homemade Pumpkin Puree

 Skip the canned stuff and make your own Homemade Pumpkin Puree!
 Slow Cooker Pumpkin Puree is as simple as it gets.
 Just one ingredient, no chemicals, preservatives or other stuff you can’t pronounce.
 Just pure, natural pumpkin perfect for your pies.

-Do you know now what I heard recently….that stuff in the can….it’s not even pumpkin.
+Do you know now what I heard recently….that pumpkin puree in the can….it’s not even pumpkin.
 Blasphemy!
-Word on the street is that canned pumpkin puree is ACTUALLY cooked squash…like butternut, Golden Delicious and Hubbarb.
+Word on the street is that canned pumpkin is ACTUALLY cooked squash…like butternut, Golden Delicious and Hubbarb.

 If you haven’t ever cooked with the “real deal” pumpkin puree you’re in for a huge treat.
-Every pumpkin thing you make from your bread pudding to your brûlées will taste infinitely better when you use real pumpkin puree.
+Every pumpkin thing you make from your bread pudding to your brûlées will taste infinitely better when you use real pumpkin.

 And it couldn’t be simpler to make with the help of your slow cooker or crock pot.
 This easy Pumpkin Puree recipe just cooks away into a soft, silky dream while you do whatever it is that you do all day long.